Special Considerations for UURAF and Mid-SURE Abstracts

-Every UURAF submission requires an abstract, which are published in the online UURAF Program Book.
-Visitors to UURAF will review your abstract when deciding which presentations to attend, so it is important that the abstract follows the appropriate format and succinctly describes your research.
-Here are some additional points to consider when writing your UURAF abstract:
+Every UURAF and Mid-SURE submission requires an abstract, which are published in the online program book.
+Visitors to UURAF and Mid-SURE will review your abstract when deciding which presentations to attend, so it is important that the abstract follows the appropriate format and succinctly describes your research.
+Here are some additional points to consider when writing your UURAF or Mid-SURE abstract:

-- UURAF abstracts are limited to 250 words in length.
+- Abstracts are limited to 250 words in length.

 - Submit abstracts as one paragraph with no breaks.

-- Many visitors to UURAF will be unfamiliar with your discipline and its vocabulary.
+- Many visitors to UURAF and Mid-SURE will be unfamiliar with your discipline and its vocabulary.
 Take this into consideration when writing your abstract.

 What is an abstract?

 In this context, abstracts are a brief overview or summary of an undergraduate research project.
 Essentially, one is quickly summarizing your research project and telling your readers what you would do when presenting on your research.
 The length of an abstract depends on where you’re presenting your research.
-Some abstracts are 100 words; some abstracts are 700 words.
-UURAF abstracts are limited to 250 words.
+Some abstracts are 100 words; others are 700 words.
+(UURAF and Mid-SURE abstracts are limited to 250 words.)
 Because abstracts are used to tell your audience about your research and pique their interest in it, there are four important questions that they must answer:

 - What is your research about?